What is HIPAA and Why should we care?

-HIPAA stands for the Health Insurance Portability and Accountability Act, which is set up to regulate how healthcare providers store, record, manage, and share the private healthcare information of US citizens.
-Businesses that service those organizations are called Business Associates.
-Following the adoption of the Omnibus in 2013, Business Associates that work on behalf of a Healthcare Provider or even other Business Associates that come into contact with any Protected Healthcare Information (PCI) will need to be HIPAA Compliant.
+HIPAA stands for the Health Insurance Portability and Accountability Act, which is set up to regulate how healthcare providers store, record, manage and share the private healthcare information of US citizens.
+Individuals or organizations that provide services to those organizations that come into contact with PHI are called Business Associates.
+If your organization intends to work with a healthcare provider and your services could include storing, transmitting, or manipulation of PHI, you’re going to be considered a Business Associate.

 Does my Startup need to be HIPAA Compliant?